 The Hernhill Rising of 1838 was the last battle fought on English soil, the last revolt against the New Poor Law, and England’s last millenarian rising.
 The bloody ‘Battle of Bosenden Wood’, fought in a corner of rural Kent, was the culmination of a revolt led by the self-styled ‘Sir William Courtenay’.
 It was also, despite the greater fame of the 1830 Swing Riots, the last rising of the agricultural labourers.
 Barry Reay provides us with the first comprehensive and scholarly analysis of the […]

-In 1834, six Dorset farm labourers were tried and condemned to transportation to Australia for joining an early Trade Union.
-Since then the 'Tolpuddle Martyrs' have become an iconic part of modern British History.
-Three years before the events in Tolpuddle, much of rural England was rocked with a massive uprising of farm labourers known as the 'Swing Riots'.
-This pamphlet analyses why 'Tolpuddle' has taken its place in the popular memory and the far more significant events of 'Swing' have been […]
+In 1834 six Dorset farm labourers were tried and condemned to transportation to Australia for joining an early Trade Union.
+Since then the ‘Tolpuddle Martyrs’ have become an iconic part of modern British History.
+Three years before the events in Tolpuddle much of rural England was rocked by a massive uprising of farm labourers known as the ‘Swing Riots’.
+This pamphlet analyses why ‘Tolpuddle’ has taken its place in the popular memory, and why the far more significant events of ‘Swing’ have been […]

 The Anniversary Rioters' Walk Exactly 180 years after the rioters did it a guided walk from Selborne to Headley and back again distance approximately 7 miles out and 7 miles back.
 Tuesday 23rd November 2010 starting at 10am We plan to walk from Selborne to Headley, from the car park behind the Selborne Arms and finishing at the Holly Bush in Headley.
 Distance approx 7 miles, some of them muddy.
 Should arrive in time for a pub lunch.
-Please contact me <; for further information.
-In 1830, a […]
+Please contact me […]

 Organised by White Horse Trades Union Council on 6th November 2010 at St. Margaret's Hall Bradford-on-Avon from 10am.
 Talk subjects include Chartists and Swing rebellions in Wiltshire as well as strikes in Swindon.
 You can find more details about this event on Socialist Unity where you can read blogger Andy Newman's assertion that BRHG take "a fundamentally anti-working class and anti-trade union approach" (comment 27).
 He goes on to say: "there is a smart alec, middle class, know-all-ism about […]